Which American Journey Limited Ingredient Dry Recipes

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the peas, pea protein and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-American Journey Limited Ingredient is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+American Journey Limited Ingredient is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.

 American Journey Limited Ingredient

 The following list (if present) includes all dog food recalls since 2009 directly related to American Journey.
 If there are no recalls listed in this section, we have not yet reported any events.